 • Base L2 anchor

-Every agent action can produce a cryptographic proof record.
-IPRs are Merkle-batched and anchored on Base L2.
+Under the hood, a MoltProof is an Interaction Proof Record (IPR).
+Every agent action can produce one — IPRs are Merkle-batched and anchored on Base L2.

 POST /vc/ipr/submit